 Despite not being originally native to Arizona, armadillos have been sighted in certain parts of this state.
 They’ve managed to spread their range due to environmental shifts like climate change.
-This slow northward migration has put observers on alert, making the occasional armadillo spotting in Arizona an intriguing event.
-Adorned with their unique bony plates as a means of protection against harsh desert conditions or predators, these resilient creatures continue their journey into unexpected territories.
+This slow northward migration has alerted observers, making the occasional armadillo spotting in Arizona an intriguing event.
+Adorned with their unique bony plates to protect against harsh desert conditions or predators, these resilient creatures continue their journey into unexpected territories.
 Now, let’s delve into the specifics of their unique traits.

 Yes, armadillos have been reported in certain areas of Arizona.
 While not as common as in Texas or Florida, sightings have been documented, indicating that armadillos are slowly migrating to the state.